Signature Methods in Machine Learning: Background Material

+Making an appropriate choice of norm for $\s(V)$ is again a modelling problem.
+There is no choice that will always be the most sensible.
+Which choice of norm is most suitable will depend on the particular problem.

-In this formulation, we are implicitly assuming that the dataset $\Omega_V$ gives a ``good approximation" (in some sense) of the entirety of $V$.
-That is, we assume that it is reasonable to try and learn the systems response to inputs in $V$ using only its responses to inputs in $\Omega_V$.
+In this formulation, we implicitly assume that the dataset $\Omega_{\s(V)}$ gives a ``good approximation" (in some sense) of the subset $\m$.
+That is, we assume it is reasonable to try and learn the systems response to inputs in $\m$ using only its responses to inputs in $\Omega_{\s(V)}$.
 This restriction is natural within learning tasks.

 We would not expect a house value predictor learnt from rural house data to work well on houses in all locations.
 Nor would we expect a reaction time predictor learnt from professional racing drivers to do a good job at predicting the reaction time of members of the general public.
 And it is unlikely that knowing the reaction of mice to a drug would allow the accurate prediction of the reaction of all animals to the drug.